 The raw images, as well as the citizen-scientist images, can be found at NASA's Mission Juno site, and we'll be sharing more images and information as we learn more.

-Here's some background on why this mission is such a big deal.
+Why this mission is such a big deal

 In case you haven’t noticed, there’s a storm on Jupiter that’s been raging for a really long time.
 We're talking more than 150 years, and raging may not quite the right word for a weather phenomenon that screams to the tune of 400 mile-per-hour winds and covers an area bigger in diameter than our planet.